boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 - There is a lot of room to potentially optimize Temporal if we do not deal with `JsValue` directly.

-After a couple weeks, the question came up amongst maintainers of not just Boa, but also V8:
+After a couple weeks, the question came up amongst maintainers of not just Boa, but also other engines:
 "_could we separate the datetime logic and implementation off into a completely separate library?_" Sure.